brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - D -

 ### DarkNet
 **Definition:**
 The DarkNet is a part of the internet that is not indexed by standard search engines and requires specific software, configurations, or authorization to access.
 It is often associated with anonymous activities, both legal and illegal.

 **Example Usage:**
 Investigators monitored DarkNet forums to gather intelligence on emerging cyber threats targeting financial institutions.

+### DarkWeb
+**Definition:**
+The Dark Web is a part of the internet not indexed by traditional search engines and requires special software like Tor to access.
+It is often used for illicit activities.

+**Example Usage:**
+Stolen credentials were found being sold on a Dark Web forum.

 ### Decoy Infrastructure
 **Definition:**